Lou Diamond Phillips

-Louis Diamond Phillips (né Upchurch; born February 17, 1962) is an American actor, director, and writer.
+Louis Diamond Phillips (born February 17, 1962) is an American actor, director, and writer.
 His breakthrough came when he starred as Ritchie Valens in the biographical drama film La Bamba (1987).
 For his performance as Angel David Guzman in Stand and Deliver (1988), he was nominated for a Golden Globe Award for Best Supporting Actor – Motion Picture and won an Independent Spirit Award for Best Supporting Male.

 Phillips made his Broadway debut with the 1996 revival of The King and I, earning a Tony Award nomination for his portrayal of King Mongkut of Siam.
-Phillips' other notable films include Young Guns (1988), Young Guns II (1990), Courage Under Fire (1996), The Big Hit (1998), Brokedown Palace (1999), Che (2008), and The 33 (2015).
+Phillips's other notable films include Young Guns (1988), Young Guns II (1990), Courage Under Fire (1996), The Big Hit (1998), Brokedown Palace (1999), Che (2008), and The 33 (2015).

 In the A&E/Netflix television series Longmire, he played a main character named Henry Standing Bear.
 He played New York City Police Lieutenant Gil Arroyo on Prodigal Son on FOX from 2019 to 2021.

 Early life

-Born Louis Diamond Upchurch on February 17, 1962, at the U.S. Naval Base Subic Bay in the Philippines, he is the son of Lucita Umayam Aranas and Gerald Amon Upchurch (1935–1963), a Marine KC-130 crew chief.
-His mother was Filipina, while his father was an American of Scots-Irish and Cherokee descent.
-Phillips has said, "I never claimed to be a Native actor, but I do have Native blood."
+Born Louis Diamond Upchurch on February 17, 1962, at the U.S. Naval Base Subic Bay, Olongapo City in the Philippines, he is the son of Lucita Umayam Aranas and Gerald Amon Upchurch, a Marine KC-130 crew chief.
+His mother was Filipina, while his father is described as an American of Scots-Irish and Cherokee descent.
+Phillips has claimed to have one-eighth Cherokee ancestry, which was disputed by skeptics, and later claimed "a drop" of Native American ancestry.
+Bonnie Paradise of the American Indian Registry said Phillips did not provide requested documentation of Native American descent.

 Phillips was named after U.S. Marine Lou Diamond.

-Phillips's father died when he was only a year old, after which his mother remarried and adopted the Phillips surname.
+Phillips's father died when he was a year old, after which his mother remarried and adopted the Phillips surname.

 Phillips was raised in Texas.
 He graduated from Flour Bluff High School in Corpus Christi in 1980 and from the University of Texas at Arlington with a Bachelor of Fine Arts degree in Drama.